Maintenance and Safety of Electric Vehicles

 - The battery, motor, and associated electronics require little to no regular maintenance

-- There are far fewer moving parts, relative to a conventional gasoline engine.
+- There are far fewer moving parts relative to a conventional fuel engine.

-The advanced batteries used in these vehicles have a limited number of charging cycles (the number of times the battery can be charged and discharged).
+The advanced batteries used in these vehicles have a limited number of charging cycles (the number of times the battery can be charged and discharged, also called "cycle life").
 Check with the dealer about battery life and warranties and consider the manufacturer's battery recycling policy.
-Some automotive battery systems utilize liquid coolant to maintain safe operating temperatures.
+Some automotive battery systems use liquid coolant to maintain safe operating temperatures.
 These systems may require regular checks.
 Ask your dealer or refer to your owner's manual for more information.

-Manufacturers have not published pricing for replacement batteries, but if the battery does need to be replaced outside the warranty, it is expected to be a significant expense.
+Manufacturers typically do not publish pricing for replacement batteries, but if the battery does need to be replaced outside the warranty, it is expected to be a significant expense.
 However, battery prices are expected to decline as technology improves and production volumes increase.

-Electric drive vehicles undergo the same rigorous safety testing as conventional vehicles sold in the United States and must meet the Federal Motor Vehicle Safety Standards.
-The exception is neighborhood electric vehicles, which are subject to less-stringent standards because they are typically limited to roadways specified by state and local regulations.
+Commercially available electric-drive vehicles must meet the Federal Motor Vehicle Safety Standards and undergo the same rigorous safety testing as conventional vehicles sold in the United States.
+The exception is neighborhood electric vehicles, which are subject to less-stringent standards because they are typically limited to low-speed roadways as specified by state and local regulations.

-HEVs, PHEVs, and EVs have high-voltage electrical systems that range from 100 to 600 volts.
+All-electric vehicles, PHEVs, and HEVs have high-voltage electrical systems that typically range from 100 to 600 volts.
 Their battery packs are encased in sealed shells and meet testing standards that subject batteries to conditions such as overcharge, vibration, extreme temperatures, short circuit, humidity, fire, collision, and water immersion.
 Manufacturers design these vehicles with insulated high-voltage lines and safety features that deactivate the electrical system when they detect a collision or short circuit.
-EVs tend to have a lower center of gravity than conventional vehicles, making them less likely to roll over.
+All-electric vehicles tend to have a lower center of gravity than conventional vehicles, making them more stable and less likely to roll over.

 Emergency Response and Training

-Emergency response for electric drive vehicles is not significantly different from conventional vehicles.
-Electric drive vehicles are designed with cutoff switches to isolate the battery and disable the electric system, and all high-voltage power lines are colored orange.
+Emergency response for electric-drive vehicles is not significantly different from that of conventional vehicles.
+Electric-drive vehicles are designed with cutoff switches to isolate the battery and disable the electric system, and all high-voltage power lines are clearly designated with orange coloring.